lexsca/rollback/README.rst

 Rollback
 ========

-A simple Pythonic mechanism for rolling back multiple operations in a predictable way, either as a context manager or a standalone instance.
+This is a simple Pythonic mechanism for rolling back multiple operations in a predictable way, usable as a `Link context\ manager https://docs.python.org/3/reference/datamodel.html#with-statement-context-managers` context manager or a standalone instance.
 By default, errors are re-raised, but an explicit mode or call *must* be supplied to trigger a rollback.
 Valid modes are:

 -  ``onError`` Boolean when ``True`` will roll back if an error is raised
 -  ``onSuccess`` Boolean when ``True`` will roll back if an error is *not* raised

 Both modes can be set to ``True`` to always rollback.
 A rollback can also be triggered manually by calling ``doRollback``.
+Note that multiple calls to ``doRollback`` will only call the rollback steps once.

 Errors can be supressed by setting ``raiseError`` to ``False``.
 Note that errors from rollback steps will not be surpressed, regardless of the ``raiseError`` setting.

 If a rollback is triggered, each step is called in a last in, first out order (LIFO).
 That is, the most recently added step is called first, the first step is called last.

 Compatibility
 ~~~~~~~~~~~~~